 On-page Retail Search Optimisation is challenging.
 Every detail counts — A missing keyword in a title, a wrong image, bad review, or category that's not in place.
 Showing complete, correct, and compelling information on a product detail page is crucial to improving your brands' organic retail search placement and sales.

-Most brands are leveraging their own sales channels and multiple indirect eCommerce channels, including marketplaces.
-With more than 2 in every 3 consumers heading to marketplaces to search for products, on-page optimisation should be done at scale, with content for all the items on all channels optimised and standardised across (international) markets, to guide customers to your products.
+Most brands leverage their own sales channels and multiple indirect eCommerce channels, including marketplaces.
+With more than 2 in every 3 consumers heading to marketplaces to search for products, on-page optimization should be done at scale, with content for all the items on all channels optimized and standardized across (international) markets, to guide customers to your products.

 Improve with Content Scorecards

-SiteLucent can measure your current status and benchmark competitors, help you optimise, and make continuous marginal improvements with the Digital Content Completeness Score (DCC score).
+SiteLucent can measure your current status and benchmark competitors, help you optimize, and make continuous marginal improvements with the Digital Content Completeness Score (DCC score).

 Measure the impact on Retail Search